Wedding Photography at Bristol Register Office/Old Council House

 - Venue viewings are arranged by calling the Ceremonies Team on 0117 922 2800 or emailing register.office@bristol.gov.uk.

-- The booking fee includes the room, two registrars, a marriage certificate and your choice of music and personal vows (except for basic Statutory Room weddings).
+- The booking fee includes the room, two registrars, a marriage certificate, your choice of music and personal vows (except for basic Statutory Room weddings).

-- Other venues are available to hire in the city, including Bristol Museum.
+- Other venues in the city are available to hire, including Bristol Museum.

 - Twenty minutes is allowed for the ceremony, with a few minutes afterwards for portraits.